jcberthon/unifi-docker/README.md

 expose the port `10001/udp` but I haven't tried it.

 Note that with the latest update, you do not need to have user namespaces activated, I've set-up the Dockerfile so that all services can run as non-root user.
-So by default, your container will run non-root improving your security.
+But this feature is not ON by default.
+You need to add the flags `--user mongodb` to the `docker run` command and set permissions appropriately on the volumes for the persistent storage (UID should be 105 and GID should be 106).

 A small extra touch, I've added a `HEALTHCHECK` directive in the `Dockerfile`, it will require you to build the container image with at least Docker 1.12.
 But it